PramitSaha/markdown-cv/index.md

 <!--Add your research interest here and the domain that you have been working-->
 ## Research interests
-Deep Learning, Bayesian Inference, Speech Motor Control, Speech Synthesis, Silent Speech Interface, Human Computer Interface, Computer Vision.
+Deep Learning, Bayesian Inference, Medical Imaging, Computer Vision, Speech Synthesis

 <!--Add the ongoing or completed projects as a part of portfolio-->
 ## Selected recent projects